Mystery

 In today’s New Testament passage, the apostle Paul tells us that God has revealed the mystery of Christ.
 He writes about ‘the mystery made known to me by revelation... the mystery of Christ, which was not made known to people in other generations as it has now been revealed by the Spirit’ (Ephesians 3:3–5).

 Reading the Old Testament is like going into a dark room full of furniture.
 We get a sense of what is inside the room by feeling the sofas, chairs and pictures.
-But, as we read the New Testament, it is as if a light is switched on and we see the room clearly.
+But, as we read the New Testament, it is as if a light has been switched on and we see the room clearly.
 Jesus places the Old Testament in new light.
 To paraphrase St Augustine, ‘In the Old the New is concealed, in the New the Old is revealed.’

 Jesus is the climax of God’s great plan for the world.
 Thus, Paul writes, ‘My task is to bring out in the open and make plain what God, who created all this in the first place, has been doing in secret and behind the scenes all along’ (vv.8–9, MSG).
 The word that Paul uses (photisai) means ‘to turn the light on so that people can see’.